rohitpal123552/dev-quality-gate-template/Dev_Quality_Gate_Template.md

 # Dev Quality Gate Template 🚀

-A minimal, modular setup to **enforce code quality gates** during Git operations using **Pylint** and **Test Coverage** checks.
-Perfect for teams and solo developers aiming for clean code and maintainability.
+A lightweight yet powerful setup to automate code quality checks directly into your Git workflow.
+By integrating Pylint and Pytest Coverage into pre-commit and pre-push hooks, this template ensures that only clean, tested code makes it into your repository.
 ---

 ## High-Level Overview